 “Naw, Coach, I jist made ‘em eat their own lunch for harassing me and Jack.”

 ‘Gator jumps in, “Andy and me gots in a dispute the first day he’s here.
 He insisted we settle it by arm wrestlin’.
 It was pretty much a tie until he started laughin’ at me.
-He said I remind him of an ugly old alligator he knew in Florida.
+He says I remind him of an ugly old alligator he knew in Florida.
 We bin best friends ever since and everybody calls me ‘Gator now.”

 “Who won the arm wrestlin’?”